felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 * We're running in `IO`
 * We have to manually pass around the `Application` everywhere it's needed
-* We are unconstrained in what a function can do - if it receives application, it can do anything contained within that interface
+* We are unconstrained in what a function can do - if it receives an `Application`, it can do anything contained within that interface

 ## Getting rid of `IO`